-Stocks open higher on Wall Street following a 7-day rout
+Stock indexes rise on Wall Street following a 7-day rout

 The virus outbreak that began in central China has rattled markets as authorities shut down industrial centers, emptying shops and severely crimping travel all over the world.
 Companies are warning investors that their finances will take a hit because of disruptions to supply chains and sales.
 Governments are taking increasingly drastic measures as they scramble to contain the virus.

 The economic fallout is becoming increasingly evident in China, which has seen most of the 90,000 or so virus cases worldwide.
 The latest data showed China’s manufacturing plunged in February as anti-virus controls shut down much of the economy.

 A monthly purchasing managers’ index released Monday by Caixin magazine fell to 40.3 from January’s 51.1 on a 100-point scale on which numbers below 50 show activity contracting.
-A separate PMI released Saturday by the National Bureau of Statistics and the China Federation of Logistics & Purchasing fell to 35.7 from January’s 50.
+A separate PMI released Saturday by the National Bureau of Statistics and the China Federation of Logistics & Purchasing fell sharply, to 35.7 from January’s 50.

 Last week’s rout knocked every major index into what market watchers call a “correction,” or a fall of 10% or more from a peak.
 The last time that occurred was in late 2018, as a tariff war with China was escalating.
 Many market watchers have said for months that stocks were overpriced and long overdue for another pullback.